zserge/jsmn/README.md

 the opening quote and the previous symbol before final quote.
 This was made to simplify string extraction from JSON data.

-All job is done by `jsmn_parser` object.
+All jobs are done by the `jsmn_parser` object.
 You can initialize a new parser using:

 	jsmn_parser parser;
 	jsmntok_t tokens[10];